 Located in the Andean National Wildlife Reserve Eduardo Avaroa, the Colorada Lagoon is part of the Bolivian plateau!
 This lagoon is specially recognized for its exceptional color.
-The color of the lagoon is mainly due to the red sediments and pigments of certain types of algae living there.
-Visitors to this amazing place can admire pink James flamingos that are attract for the food.
+The red color of the lagoon is mainly due to the red sediments and pigments of certain types of algae living there.
+Visitors to this amazing place can admire pink James flamingos that visit Laguna Colorada to feed.

-Located near La Paz and about fifteen kilometers south of Lake Titicaca, the archaeological site of Tiwanaku offers amazing experiences.
-Considered the major site of the pre-Columbian Tiwanaku civilization, the site bears witness to the life of this civilization, gathering remnants of ancestral techniques such as irrigation, breeding, fishing and the construction of buildings and roads.
-The site represents a strong symbol in the history of civilizations.
+Located near La Paz and about fifteen kilometers south of Lake Titicaca, the archaeological site of Tiwanaku offers an amazing chance to experience the ruins of one of Bolivia’s indigenous civilizations.
+Considered the major site of the pre-Columbian Tiwanaku civilization, the site bears witness to the life of this fascinating civilization, gathering remnants of ancestral techniques such as irrigation, fishing and the construction of buildings and roads.
+The site is a strong symbol in the history of Bolivia’s lost civilizations.

-Located between Andes and Amazon is the gateway to the Bolivian tropical jungle.
-Rurrenabaque, located in the north of the country offers some of the continent’s best jungle experiences.
+Rurrenabaque is located between the Andes and the Amazon, and it is considered the gateway to the Bolivian tropical jungle.
+Rurrenabaque is located in the north of the country and it offers some of South America’s best jungle experiences.
 This small town lies on the Rio Beni banks in the Bolivian Amazon Basin.
-From here you can take tours towards the Madidi National Park and explore the jungle to observe caimans, pink dolphins, monkeys, snakes, spiders and numbers of tropical insects!
+From here, you can take tours towards the Madidi National Park and explore the jungle, observing caimans, pink dolphins, monkeys, snakes, spiders and numbers of tropical insects!

 Gulliver Expeditions is a tour operator that offers unique Ecuador and Peru tours.
 Specialized in adventure travel such as climbing, mountain biking and horseback riding.
 We offer both pre-planned packages as well as tailor-made tours that can include the Amazon rainforest, once-in-a-lifetime Galapagos cruises and expeditions to Machu Picchu.